 In communities across the province, advocates provide free support and advocacy to low-income and marginalized people experiencing legal problems.
 Advocates help with legal problems such as tenancy or work problems, family violence, accessing government benefits, and immigration issues.
 Advocates work mostly out of community agencies, such as community service centres, churches or women's centres.
 Advocates are trained to help people assert their rights, including with the paperwork involved.
 PovNet has a Find an Advocate Map at povnet.org.
 Clicklaw’s HelpMap at clicklaw.bc.ca/helpmap lists dozens of advocates in BC.

-Lawyers across BC participate in the Lawyer Referral Service, which can connect you with a lawyer for a half-hour consultation for $25 plus taxes.
-The service is operated by the BC Branch of the Canadian Bar Association.
-Call 604-687-3221 in the Lower Mainland or 1-800-663-1919 toll-free elsewhere in BC, or visit lrsbc.org.
+Lawyers across BC participate in the Lawyer Referral Service, which can connect you with a lawyer for a free 15-minute consultation.
+The service is operated by Access Pro Bono.
+Call 604-687-3221 in the Lower Mainland or 1-800-663-1919 toll-free elsewhere in BC, or visit accessprobono.ca.
 After you explain your problem, the service will give you the name of a lawyer who does that type of law in your area of the province.
 You contact the lawyer to make an appointment.
-For $25 plus taxes, the lawyer will meet with you for a consultation for up to 30 minutes.
+The lawyer will meet with you for a free consultation for up to 15 minutes.
 The lawyer can provide some initial advice on your options.
-Then, if you and the lawyer agree, you can hire that lawyer at their normal rate.
+Then, if you and the lawyer agree, you can hire that lawyer at their regular rates.

 More generally, if you want to talk to a lawyer, but are afraid of what it might cost, call the lawyer.
 Ask what they charge for an initial consultation.
 Some lawyers don’t charge for the first interview and others charge very little.